geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex2_Telemetry.md

 ### Task 3 - Manage the Office 2019 Group Policy Administrative Templates

 In this task, you will download the Office 2019 Group Policy Administrative Template files (ADMX/ADML).
 These files are used by Group Policy to configure installations of Office 365 products, such as Office 365 ProPlus, and volume licensed versions of Office 2016 and Office 2019.
-You will perform this task as part of your Office Telemetry pilot project for Adatum.
+You can also use the group policy templates to enable and configure agents such as the Office Telemetry agent.

+To enable and configure the agent, you can edit the registry on each monitored client computer in small or test environments.
+For production environments that contain hundreds or thousands of client computers, you can use Group Policy administrative templates.
+For the purpose of this lab, you will use the group policy templates to enable and configure the Office Telemetry agent.

 1. On **LON-CL1**, you should still be logged in as adatum\administrator.
 If necessary, log in as **adatum\administrator** with a Password of **Pa55w.rd**.